Clinical Psychology Internship Program

 - PTSD – Dr. Donald Meichenbaum

-Interns may also attend DVP presentations at Wilford Hall and at the Audie Murphy VA Hospital.
+Interns may also attend DVP presentations at Wilford Hall Ambulatory Surgical Center.

 Supervision: Interns will be supervised by staff members throughout the training year.
 A licensed psychologist is available whenever an intern is providing services to a patient.
 Each rotation has a primary supervisor who is responsible for overall coordination of the intern's work.
 Interns will have a minimum of 2 hours of individual supervision per week with many more opportunities for informal supervision.
 In addition to clinical supervision, all interns have a year-long preceptor.
 The preceptor's role is to assist the intern in his/her development as a psychologist.
 The preceptor serves as a confidential helper and guide to stimulate professional development and optimize the internship training experience.

 Application and Selection

 - Application Deadline (APPI must be complete with all additional materials downloaded): 8 November 2013